Ziryab: Career

+There are conflicting accounts of why Ziryab left the court.
+He may have had a falling out with Ziyadat Allah by offending him or some powerful figure with his musical talent.
 One account recorded by al-Maqqari says that Ziryab inspired the jealousy of his mentor by giving an impressive performance for the caliph Harun al-Rashid (d.
 809), with the result that al-Mawsili told him to leave the city.
 Earlier, more reliable sources indicate that he outlived both Harun and his son al-Amin and left after al-Amin's death in 813.